Days Countdown

 Understanding the International Day for the Eradication of Poverty

 The International Day for the Eradication of Poverty is observed on October 17 each year.
-Established by the United Nations in 1992, this day serves as a reminder of the need to eradicate poverty and promote sustainable development.
-It focuses on raising awareness about the challenges faced by individuals living in poverty and supports global efforts to address the root causes.
+Established by the United Nations in 1992, the day highlights the global commitment to ending poverty and advancing sustainable development.
+It draws attention to the realities faced by people living in poverty and supports efforts to address its structural causes.

 Historical Context

-The initiative to declare an International Day for the Eradication of Poverty originated from the first World Summit for Social Development held in Copenhagen in 1995.
-The summit highlighted the crucial link between poverty, social and economic development, and human rights.
-Each year, the observance reaffirms the commitment of countries and communities to combat poverty and highlights the ongoing struggle faced by millions worldwide.
+The initiative traces back to discussions surrounding the World Summit for Social Development held in Copenhagen in 1995.
+The summit emphasized the direct connection between poverty, social and economic progress, and human rights.
+Each year, the observance renews the commitment of governments and communities to reduce poverty and acknowledges the ongoing hardships experienced by millions worldwide.

 Goals and Objectives of the Day